Kampala Travel Guide: 15 Best Things to do in Kampala, Uganda

 You will find lots of restaurants and eateries serving a wide range of healthy dishes.
 There are also amazing coffee places such as Endiro Coffee and 1000 Cups of Coffee.

 The popular dish, found at roadside stalls almost everywhere in the city, is made from a vegetable omelette with added tomatoes wrapped up in a chapati.
-It has already achieved some notoriety beyond Uganda and in 2022 the Guinness World Records certified the world’s largest rolex.

 15. People-watching at Old and New Taxi Parks